BradleyA/Linux-admin/github-repository-traffic/README.md

 This subdirectory contains shell scripts that download traffic information before it is lost on GitHub.
 Most scripts in this repository support --help and --usage options.

+Parse relevant data from cron output data file to create [clone,view].table.md, [clone,view].total, and [clone,view].<DATE> files.
+These files ([clone,view].table.md, [clone,view].total) are used to update your <GITHUB_OWNER>/<REPOSITORY>/README.md file on GitHub.
+A copy of the [clone,view].table.md file will be copied to <GITHUB_OWNER>/<REPOSITORY>/images directory in future automation upgrades.
+The [clone,view].<DATE> file contains one column of formated data to be used in [clone,view].table.md file.

+The default cron output data file is /usr/local/data/github/<GITHUB_OWNER>/
+<REPOSITORY>/<GITHUB_OWNER>.<REPOSITORY>.<date>.
+This cron output data file is
+created with owner.repository script linked to <GITHUB_OWNER>.<REPOSITORY>.
+It is scheduled to run once a week using crontab but can be scheduled more or less often.

 ### Install

 To install, follow these steps.
 Use git to pull or clone these scripts into a directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.